yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 These practices benefit not only others who may need to reference your code but also yourself when revisiting it later.

 ## Individual Meetings
-We will hold regular weekly one-on-one meetings to discuss your research progress and any concerns.
+We will hold regular weekly one-on-one meetings to discuss your research progress.
 Scheduling individual meetings will be managed through the Outlook calendar.
 Please link the Outlook calendar to your mobile scheduling app (e.g., Google Calendar).

 For these meetings, we will keep updating PowerPoint slides that will be posted on the Outlook calendar.
 The meeting slides are useful for reviewing what we previously discussed and for being reminded of the next steps.
 Before meetings, include graphs, data, and discussion points.
 Always remember that clarity is more important than slide quality.
 Please try to update the slides with new results and discussion points by 8 AM on the day of our meeting.
 This allows me to review them beforehand and make our time together more productive.